Climdyn/qgs/documentation/source/files/model/maooam_model.rst

        &\vdots
    \end{aligned}

-while the basis of functions is the same as above.
+while the basis of functions is the same between the atmosphere and ocean.

-Since these boundary conditions mimicks the situation in the southern hemisphere, this model is sometimes called the Modular Arbitrary-Order Southern Ocean-Atmosphere Model (MAOSOAM).
+Since these boundary conditions mimick the situation in the southern hemisphere, this model is called the Modular Arbitrary-Order Southern Ocean-Atmosphere Model (MAOSOAM).
-Once these basis are defined, the ordinary differential equations above remain valid.
+This change in basis does not alter the ordinary differential equations shown above.

-An example about how to setup the model to use this model version is shown in :ref:`files/examples/VSPD:Recovering the result of Vannitsem, Solé-Pomies and De Cruz (2019)`.
+An example of how to setup this model version is given in :ref:`files/examples/VSPD:Recovering the result of Vannitsem, Solé-Pomies and De Cruz (2019)`.

 Dynamical temperatures and quartic temperature tendencies model version
 -----------------------------------------------------------------------

-It is possible to calculate solutions of the model without linearizing the quartic long-wave radiation terms of the equations for the temperatures :math:`T_\text{a}` and
+It is possible to calculate solutions of the model without linearizing the quartic long-wave radiation terms of the temperature equations for :math:`T_\text{a}` and
 :math:`T_\text{o}`.
-These radiation terms can instead be expanded onto the set of basis functions, including the 0-th order temperatures :math:`T_{\text{a}, 0}` and :math:`T_{\text{o}, 0}`.
+Instead, these radiation terms can be expanded onto the set of basis functions, including the 0-th order reference temperatures :math:`T_{\text{a}, 0}` and :math:`T_{\text{o}, 0}`.

 This requires the introduction of a new basis function, which is the constant basis: ‘:math:`1`’.
 Thus the atmospheric and oceanic basis